- What information does Epocrates collect?

 Information we may automatically collect.

-When you visit our websites, some information is automatically collected.
+When you visit our websites, some information is automatically collected and stored in log files.
 For example, when you visit our websites your computer's operating system, Internet Protocol (IP) address, access times, browser type and language, and the website you visited before our site are logged automatically.
 We also collect information about your usage and activity on our Sites.
-For more information about this practice please refer to "How are "cookies" and "web beacons" used on our website?"
+We may combine this automatically collected log information with other information we collect about you.
+We do this to improve services we offer you, to improve marketing, analytics, or site functionality.
+For more information about this practice please refer to "How are 'cookies' and 'web beacons' used on our website?"

-Additionally, when you use our mobile applications, we may automatically collect data about your device such as your device ID and how you use our application including pages you view.
+Additionally, when you use our mobile applications, we may automatically collect data about your device such as your device ID, type of device you use, operating system version and how you use our application including pages you view.

 Information we receive from third parties.

 We may also collect additional information about you from third parties, including the AMA to assist us in providing you with services.
 For example, if you are a physician, we compare the name, medical school and graduation information you provide with the AMA database to help verify the accuracy of our subscriber database.

 2. How does Epocrates use the information we collect?

 We use personal information collected through our Services for purposes described in this policy or disclosed to you in our Services.
 For example, we may use your information to: